ESA Governance Upgrade 2025

 • April 2025: "ESA Governance Upgrade: New Ideas for a New Era of Leadership in Entomology" published in Spring 2025 issue of American Entomologist.

-• June 2025: Second member task force completes evaluation of member feedback and delivers revised proposal to Governing Board.
+• June 2025: Second member task force completes evaluation of member feedback and delivers revised proposal to Governing Board, which tables decision until September to allow time for further board review.

 [back to top]